Trade show brand kit copy page link

 • Governance & approvals

 Key visuals are the required foundation for all Ericsson trade shows.
-They create consistency across events, strengthen brand recognition, and introduce a modern, atmospheric aesthetic using cool blues, violets, and subtle iridescence.
-Their depth and lighting bring motion and dimensionality, helping complex ideas feel more intuitive.
+This is our most brand-forward asset, helping to create consistency across events and introduce a modern, atmospheric aesthetic using cool blues, violets, and subtle iridescence.

 Photography plays a supporting role within the trade show system.
 It should complement key visuals — never replace or blend with them — and help bring real-world context, human connection, and operational credibility to our storytelling.